Massage therapy can be effective for a variety of health conditions and is rapidly becoming recognized as an important part of health and wellness.

 Prenatal massage therapy

 Can involve any of the therapies described above.
-The only difference in our prenatal therapy is how we position you.
+The only difference in our prenatal therapy is how we position you and the types of benefits of prenatal massage therapy that you can expect.
 We’ll work with you to make sure we get you in to a comfortable position and then meet your needs with whichever combination of therapies suit your comfort level.

 Through the use of these techniques, Stacey helps nurture, condition, and restore the body.
 Whether you are looking to enhance your physical performance, reduce pain and anxiety during pregnancy, manage chronic pain, or simply relax, Benevida Health and Wellness, servicing both Kyle and Buda, Texas will help you achieve your goals and function at your highest level.